COMP 350: Web Design, Fall 2025

 You are always welcome to challenge a grade that you feel is unfair or calculated incorrectly.
 Mistakes made in your favor will never be corrected to lower your grade.
 Mistakes made not in your favor will be corrected.
 Basically, after the initial grading your score can only go up as the result of a challenge.

-While there is no strict attendance policy, the course participation grade is based in large part on engagement with socrative.
-Absent students cannot participate in socrative sessions.
+While there is no strict attendance policy, the course participation grade is based in large part on engagement.
+Absent students cannot participate in Socrative sessions or explain their code.
 Students should avoid unexcused absences, as defined in the college-wide absence policy.
 Whenever possible, let the instructor know of the absence before it occurs.
 When unexcused absences do occur, it is the student’s responsibility to make up for the lost class time and to seek the permission of the instructor to hand-in or complete assignments that are late due to an unexcused absence.

 Policies